Rays vs. Blue Jays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has put up 51 hits with six doubles, a triple, 10 home runs and 24 walks.
-He has driven in 36 runs with five stolen bases.
+- Randy Arozarena has seven doubles, a triple, 11 home runs, 24 walks and 37 RBI (53 total hits).
+He's also stolen five bases.

 Arozarena Recent Games